Marrakech: Inside the Red City's Living Labyrinth

 Tourist restaurants in the medina often serve a standardized menu of tagines and couscous that is not bad but is not representative of what Moroccans eat daily.
 For better food, look for the small, unmarked places where locals queue at lunch.

 Pastilla is the showpiece: pigeon (or increasingly, chicken) layered with spiced almonds and wrapped in warqa pastry, dusted with cinnamon and powdered sugar.
 The combination of savory meat and sweet spice divides visitors.
-Try it at Dar Moha, where chef Mohamed Fedal has refined the dish while keeping its essential character.
+Try it at Dar Moha (81 Rue Dar El Bacha, Medina), where chef Mohamed Fedal has refined the dish while keeping its essential character.
 A full pastilla costs 250 dirham, enough for two to share.
+Reservations are essential; book 2-3 days ahead at [email protected].

 Alcohol is available but not prominent.
 Some riads serve wine, and there are a few bars in the Ville Nouvelle (the French-built new city outside the walls).
 Within the medina, drinking is rare and frowned upon in public spaces.
 The default beverage is mint tea, prepared with fresh naanaa (spearmint) and enough sugar to make it thick.
 It is served in small glasses, refilled continuously, and declining a third glass is considered rude.

 Safety: Marrakech is generally safe, but the medina's narrow passages can feel intimidating after dark.
 Stick to main routes at night.
 Women traveling alone will receive attention; wearing sunglasses and a firm "la, shukran" (no, thank you) usually suffices.
-Scams are common around Jemaa el-Fnaa: avoid the monkey handlers and snake charmers unless you are prepared to pay 50-100 dirham for a photo.
+The most common scams are overcharging in taxis and shops, not physical danger.
+Keep your wallet in a front pocket and your phone secure when photographing in crowded areas.

 Best Time to Visit: March-May and September-November offer temperatures in the 20s Celsius.
 Summer (June-August) regularly exceeds 40 degrees, making afternoon exploration miserable.
-Winter nights can drop below 10 degrees; riads are often unheated.
+Winter nights can drop below 10 degrees; riads are often unheated, so bring warm layers for evenings.
+Rain is rare but can turn medina streets into muddy streams; waterproof shoes are useful in winter.

 What to Remember